-Waste treatment methods Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
-Return to supplier for reuse/ recycling if possible.
-Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
-Where possible retain label warnings and SDS and observe all notices pertaining to the product.
+This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
 DO NOT allow wash water from cleaning or process equipment to enter drains.

-It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
-Recycle wherever possible or consult manufacturer for recycling options.
-Consult State Land Waste Management Authority for disposal.
-Bury residue in an authorised landfill.
-Recycle containers if possible, or dispose of in an authorised landfill.
+- It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Management Authority for disposal. - Bury residue in an authorised landfill. - Recycle containers if possible, or dispose of in an authorised landfill.